-Class labelling Environment description Informative examples, illustrating the choice of exposure classes 1 / No risk of corro bsion or attack X0 For non-reinforced concrete, or concrete without embedded metallic parts: all exposures except abrasion, chemical attack or by frost/thaw.
+Class labelling Environment description Informative examples, illustrating the choice of exposure classes 1 / No risk of corrosion or attack X0 For non-reinforced concrete, or concrete without embedded metallic parts: all exposures except abrasion, chemical attack or by frost/thaw.
 For reinforced concrete, or concrete with embedded metallic parts: very dry.
 Concrete inside buildings where the moisture content of ambient air is very low.
-2 / Corrosion by c carbonatation When reinforced concrete, or concrete having embed exposure classes shall b XC1 Permanently dry or humid Concrete inside buildings where the moisture content of ambient air is low; concrete permanently submerged in water XC2 Humid, rarely dry Concrete surfaces subject to a long-term contact with water; large number of foundations XC3 Moderate humidity Concrete inside buildings where the moisture content of ambient air is moderate or high; outside concrete, but sheltered from rain XC4 Alternation of humidity and drying Surfaces subject to contact with water, but not belonging to the XC2 exposure class 3 Corrosion by chlorides othe r than seawater chlorides XD1 Moderate humidity Concrete surfaces exposed to airborne chlorides XD2 Humid, rarely dry Pools; concrete exposed to industrial waters containing chlorides XD3 Alternation of humidity and drying Bridge elements exposed to projections containing chlorides; roadways; slabs of vehicle parking lots 4 / Corrosion by sea water chlorides When reinforced concrete, or concrete having embedded me or to the action of air containing sea salt, the ex XS1 Exposed to air containing sea salt, but not in direct contact with seawater Coastal structures, or close to a coast XS2 Permanently submerged Elements of marine structures XS3 Intertidal zone, zone subject to projections or to sea spray Elements of marine structures 5 / Attack by frost-thaw, with c or without a de-icing agent When concrete is subject to a significant attac the exposure classes shall XF1 Moderate water saturation without de-icing agent Vertical concrete surfaces exposed to rain and frost XF2 Moderate water saturation with de-icing agent Vertical concrete surfaces of road structures exposed to frost and to airborne de-icing agents XF3 High water saturation without de-icing agent Horizontal concrete surfaces exposed to rain and frost XF4 High water saturation with de-icing agent or seawater Roads and bridge decks exposed to de-icing agents; concrete surfaces directly exposed to frost and to projections of de-icing agents; areas of marine structures subject to projections and exposed to frost 6 / Chemica l attack When concrete is subject to a chemical attack fro the exposure classes shall XA1 Environment with low chemical aggressivity Concrete exposed to natural soils and underground waters, under Table E2 below XA2 Environment with moderate chemical aggressivity Concrete exposed to natural soils and underground waters, under Table E2 below XA3 Environment with high chemical aggressivity Concrete exposed to natural soils and underground waters, under Table E2 below
+2 / Corrosion by carbonatation When reinforced concrete, or concrete having embedo exposure classes shall be ded metallic parts, is exposed to air and humidity, e defined as follows: XC1 Permanently dry or humid Concrete inside buildings where the moisture content of ambient air is low; concrete permanently submerged in water XC2 Humid, rarely dry Concrete surfaces subject to a long-term contact with water; large number of foundations ХСЗ Moderate humidity Concrete inside buildings where the moisture content of ambient air is moderate or high; outside concrete, but sheltered from rain XC4 Alternation of humidity and drying Surfaces subject to contact with water, but not belonging to the XC2 exposure class 3 Corrosion by chlorides othe r than seawater chlorides XD1 Moderate humidity Concrete surfaces exposed to airborne chlorides XD2 Humid, rarely dry Pools; concrete exposed to industrial waters containing chlorides XD3 Alternation of humidity and drying Bridge elements exposed to projections containing chlorides; roadways; slabs of vehicle parking lots 4 / Corrosion by sea water chlorides When reinforced concrete, or concrete having embedded met or to the action of air containing sea salt, the ex allic parts, is subject to a contact with seawater chlorides posure classes shall be defined as follows: XS1 Exposed to air containing sea salt, but not in direct contact with seawater Coastal structures, or close to a coast XS2 Permanently submerged Elements of marine structures XS3 Intertidal zone, zone subject to projections or to sea spray Elements of marine structures 5 / Attack by frost-thaw, with o r without a de-icing agent When concrete is subject to a significant attack the exposure classes shall due to frost-thaw cycles while being wet, be defined as follows: XF1 Moderate water saturation without de-icing agent Vertical concrete surfaces exposed to rain and frost XF2 Moderate water saturation with de-icing agent Vertical concrete surfaces of road structures exposed to frost and to airborne de-icing agents XF3 High water saturation without de-icing agent Horizontal concrete surfaces exposed to rain and frost XF4 High water saturation with de-icing agent or seawater Roads and bridge decks exposed to de-icing agents; concrete surfaces directly exposed to frost and to projections of de-icing agents; areas of marine structures subject to projections and exposed to frost 6 / Chemica l attack When concrete is subject to a chemical attack fro the exposure classes shall m the natural soils and underground waters, be defined as follows: XA1 Environment with low chemical aggressivity Concrete exposed to natural soils and underground waters, under Table E2 below XA2 Environment with moderate chemical aggressivity Concrete exposed to natural soils and underground waters, under Table E2 below XA3 Environment with high chemical aggressivity Concrete exposed to natural soils and underground waters, under Table E2 below